Cerebral Palsy is usually something you’re born with

+CP is the most common physical disability in children.
 In Scotland, around 150 children are diagnosed every year.
 The impact it’s likely to have on a child’s life depends on the type of cerebral palsy they have, the area of the body affected, and the severity of the condition.

 Cerebral Palsy is not progressive

 CP is a permanent condition, but it does not progress i.e. gradually get worse like other conditions such as Multiple Sclerosis or Motor Neurone Disease.
 However, this doesn’t mean CP is a ‘static’ condition that never changes.
 CP affects the muscles and joints and growing up and growing older with CP can change a person’s physical abilities over time.
 Everyone experiences primary ageing (the slow deterioration of the body over time), those with CP are also likely to experience accelerated secondary ageing due to the effects of living with a lifelong musculoskeletal disuse and overuse.
 Ageing with CP means you can encounter pain, osteoarthritis, muscle tightness, joint problems, urinary tract problems and fatigue in adulthood and old age.